 Here is an emoji cupcakes recipe that is sure to turn many faces into smiley faces.
 Get everyone involved to decorate these cupcakes for a birthday party, sleepover, movie night, or just for fun.
 Make it a game and have a party where you communicate using only emojis.
 Perhaps around a campfire while sending smoke signals for good measure.
-Our friend, Devon, from Midwestern Moms, created this recipe for us.
-Be sure to visit her candy-coated emoji OREOS for another cute treat.

 In a world where everyone is social and very few are personal, these adorable little ‘picture characters’ allow us to give our words our intended tone.
 I once wished for a sarcasm font, but thanks to emojis, can freely emote with the full gamut of feels–avoiding all sorts of heinous miscommunications.